-- Essential Characteristics: on-demand self-service, broad network access, resource pooling, rapid elasticity, and measured service - Service Models: Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS) - Deployment Models: private cloud, community cloud, public cloud, and hybrid cloud
+- Essential Characteristics: on-demand self-service, broad network access, resource pooling, rapid elasticity, and measured service4 - Service Models: The three main service models are Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS), but there are developing service models like Function as a Service (FaaS) and Containers as a Service (CaaS) that can be considered subsets of the main service models. - Deployment Models: private cloud, community cloud, public cloud, and hybrid cloud

 Vulnerabilities and risks are considered using the Shared Responsibility Model (Figure 2), which is based on the three service models.
 The "Traditional IT" or "Classic IT" column represents internal data centers and/or on-premises private clouds.
 The "You manage" label refers to the cloud consumer (i.e., organizations).
 The cloud consumer's responsibilities lessen as you move from IaaS to PaaS to SaaS.
+Newer models like container services blur lines of responsibility so that major CSPs have documentation addressing the shared responsibility model for their container services.^{5, 6} Even within the container services, different offerings from the same CSP subtly change responsibilities between the CSP and the customer.

-&lt;sup>4 These five characteristics are discussed in Appendix B.
+4 These five characteristics are discussed in Appendix B.